 We can only look at complaints that are raised within 12 months of the matter of concern coming to your attention unless there are exceptional circumstances.
 Depending on the nature of your concern your complaint may be dealt with under another process, for example, where someone may be at risk.
 Any decision to investigate your concern under an alternative process will be discussed with you.

-We cannot look at your complaint where an investigation may jeopardise a police investigation or an investigation being undertaken by the Care Social Services Inspectorate for Wales (CSSIW).
-Also,
+We cannot look at your complaint where an investigation may jeopardise a police investigation or an investigation being undertaken by the Care Inspectorate Wales.

 Looking after your personal information